Pinafore/fact-repetition/note.md

 # Improve Human Learning with Representation + Spaced Repetition

+# 04-01-2020
+- "point" and "10" are still in the vocab
+- check topic assignment, not just topic-word dist
+- split user by date of first appearance
+- count_correct_before is likely wrong, very large max values, double check x tzinfo, timezone

 # 03-31-2020
 - precompute next step
 - add to features: previous result, one before previous result